Using shortcuts on Clip Studio Paint or any other software while drawing is very common.

 - Select All: If you need to select everything in a single layer there are two ways to go about it.
 You can hover your mouse over the layer you wish to select, then press Ctrl+LeftMouseButton.
 To make this process faster you can instead just press Ctrl+A and move everything inside that layer.
 Both work and the only difference between them is that the first will select the work itself, while the latter will select the whole canvas, but it’s all the same.

 - Deselect: When finished with your selection, you can promptly deselect everything by pressing Ctrl+D!

 - Move Layer Tool: When you want to move the contents of one or more layers around, instead of clicking the Move Tool or the tools tab, you can just press ‘K’ on your keyboard and now you just need to move everything as you wish!

 - Hand Tool: Useful for panning through your artwork.
-If you press ‘H’, Clip Studio Paint will change you from any tool you’re using to the hand tool.
+The Hand Tool Shortcut on Clip Studio Paint is ‘H’.
+Clip Studio Paint will change you from any tool you’re using to the hand tool.
 This is not one of my favorite shortcuts though.
 This implies changing from tool to tool whenever you need.
 I pan through my canvas a lot!
 So while drawing, when needing to move around, you can also just press ‘Space+LeftButtonMouse and move around.
 This makes it much easier since once you release this buttons you’re back with whatever tool you were working with!

 Clip Studio Paint Animation Shortcuts

-Animating in Clip Studio Paint is something quite new.
-I’m not sure if that’s the reason why, but the default settings don’t actually have any shortcuts bound except for showing the timeline.
+The default settings for animating in Clip Studio Paint don’t actually have any shortcuts bound except for showing the timeline.